based-robotics/mjinx/docs/barriers.rst

 Base Body Barrier
 -----------------
 The foundation for barriers applied to specific bodies, geometries, or sites in the robot model.
+This abstract class provides common functionality for all object-specific barriers.

 .. automodule:: mjinx.components.barriers._obj_barrier
     :members:

 Body Position Barrier
 ---------------------
-Enforces position constraints on specific bodies, geometries, or sites, useful for workspace limits.
+Enforces position constraints on specific bodies, geometries, or sites, useful for defining workspace limits.

 .. automodule:: mjinx.components.barriers._obj_position_barrier
     :members: